 However, there are several ways of doing it, and they can vary from country to country.
 As different countries treat the interest on a loan in a different way.
 In some countries it is usual to charge the interest monthly, in others annually, sometimes there is no interest charge at all, but perhaps a fee payable monthly or annually.
 Also, the accounting practice in your country might be to post all the interest into the interest liability account as soon as the loan is drawn down.

-So it is difficult for me to advise.
+So it is difficult for me to provide any specific advise.
 You really need advice from your accountant on how you should do this.
 As it is an accounting question rather than a software operation question.
+However, I to point you in the right direction, there is an option in the Nominal Ledger (General Ledger) menu 'Recurring Transactions' that allows you to set up some postings which can then be repeated each account period.

 There are two ways in which things like rent and utilities can be entered.
 You can make journal entries straight into the General/Nominal Ledger into the relevant accounts, if you're familiar with double entry book keeping.
 However, I don't know which bit of the World you're from, but if you need to account for VAT, you can use this method.